WGRI

+The station was originally established as WZIP and broadcast until 1960 in Covington proper.
+Shortly after relocating to Cincinnati, the station was sold to Carl Lindner Jr. and his two brothers; under Linder ownership, WZIP carried country music through the late 1960s and featured gospel music through the 1970s.
+WZIP was the first station to be purchased and owned by the nascent radio conglomerate Jacor in 1981, upon which it was renamed WTSJ after one of Jacor's principal founders.
+Becoming WCVX in 2006, the current WGRI call sign and urban gospel format were adopted in 2013.

 History

 WZIP in Covington

-Northern Kentucky Airwaves Corporation filed on February 4, 1946, for a new radio station on 1050 kilocycles to be operated at Covington, Kentucky.
-It was granted a construction permit from the Federal Communications Commission on May 29, 1947.
+Northern Kentucky Airwaves Corporation filed on February 4, 1946, for a new radio station on 1050 kHz to be operated at Covington, Kentucky, and was granted a construction permit on May 29, 1947.
 In being granted the application, Northern Kentucky Airwaves, headed by Arthur Eilerman, prevailed over Northern Kentucky Radio, led by Arthur's brother, B.J.
-Eilerman.
-One witness at the hearing said the services proposed by both were "as like as peas in a pod".
-Taking the call sign WZIP, the station proceeded with construction.
-Before signing on, however, it lost its planned general manager.
+Eilerman; one witness at the hearing said the services proposed by both were "as like as peas in a pod".
+Taking the call letters WZIP, the station proceeded with construction; before signing on, however, it lost its planned general manager.
 Charles H. Topmiller had been the chief engineer of WCKY and planned to resign from that station to head up the new WZIP, but he was instead offered the post of manager at WCKY.